Lighting FAQs

-Landscapers and electricians deal with low voltage lighting systems only occasionally, and as an afterthought.
-They lack the expertise of a creative landscape lighting specialist like Mike’s Landscape Lighting.
+Landscapers and electricians deal with low-voltage lighting systems only occasionally and as an afterthought.
+They lack the expertise of a creative landscape lighting specialist like LightQuest.

 The answer is after.
-The placement of lighting fixtures and resulting effects depends upon landscape elements and plantings being in place.
-The only exception to this is for retaining walls and patio’s as some wiring will need to be done as the work is completed.
+The placement of lighting fixtures and effects depends upon landscape elements and plantings being in place.
+The only exception to this is for retaining walls and patio as some wiring will need to be done as the work is completed.

 Systems are generally installed during the non-frost months – approximately April 1st to December 15th.
 This is also the only time that service or repair work can be done, so call early!

-We typically install cable at a depth of 3″ to 6″, although this may vary based upon digging conditions.
-In very rocky ground, the cable will be installed closer to the surface in order to avoid turning up rocks everywhere – which can really create a mess!
-In mulched or rock covered plant beds the cable will be buried just under the mulch or rocks.
+We typically install cable at a depth of 3″ to 6″, although this may vary based on digging conditions.
+In very rocky ground, the cable will be installed closer to the surface to avoid turning up rocks everywhere – which can create a mess!
+In mulched or rock-covered plant beds the cable will be buried just under the mulch or rocks.

 1. Ease of installation: less disruptive to existing landscapes.

 3. Energy efficiency: low voltage lamps provide more lumens of light per watt used.
-We illuminate walkways with just a 10- or 20-watt lamp and large trees with 35, 50, or 75-watt lamps.
+We illuminate walkways with just a 3 – 4-watt lamp and large trees with 5 – 10-watt lamps.

 4. Flexibility: low voltage systems can be moved or changed much more easily than line voltage systems.